Protein Waffles

 Frequently asked questions

-Do not overcook your waffles.
+I find the key to crispy waffles is not to overcook them.
 Once they sizzle around the edges and begin to brown, they are ready to be removed from the waffle iron.
+Also, keep the waffles warm as you cook the other ones.
+I like to keep them on a wire rack in a warm oven until they are ready to serve.

 Can I omit the protein powder?